mil-tokyo/webdnn/src/graph_transpiler/webdnn/frontend/onnx/README.md

 ### PyTorch

-PyTorch supports onnx, but currently (11.09.2017), `torch.onnx` module is not included in release build of pytorch.
-You have to build torch from source.
-See [https://github.com/pytorch/pytorch#from-source](https://github.com/pytorch/pytorch#from-source).
+PyTorch supports onnx.
+Its model first converted to onnx, then converted with ONNX frontend.

 ## Example